Tadashi Maeda (admiral): Legacy

 Following the Indonesian independence, some political groups in Indonesia – particularly those associated with Sutan Sjahrir – attempted to discredit Maeda's contribution to Indonesia's independence, accusing the Asrama of being training centers for anti-communist infiltrators.
 On the other hand, Wikana's writings explicitly stated that Maeda was sincere in his support, and others noted that Maeda often intervened to save Indonesians who were being suspected by the Kempeitai.
 British historian Benedict Anderson proposed that Maeda and other Japanese collaborators had viewed the cooperation as beneficial to long-term relations between Indonesia and Japan.
 His former subordinate Nishijima regarded Maeda as "politically, a naive person" regarding his public involvement in the joint venture with the PKI.

 In 1973, Maeda was invited to Indonesia to receive the Bintang Jasa Nararya.
 After Maeda's death on 13 December 1977, Indonesian Foreign Minister Adam Malik sent a telegram to Japan, acknowledging Maeda's aid in the declaration of independence and wrote that his name "will be written in the annals of Indonesia with golden letters".
 Maeda's former house is today the Formulation of Proclamation Text Museum.
+His eldest son, Toaji Nishimura, was invited to Jakarta to commemorate Indonesia's 70th independence day in 2015, re-enacting the proclamation text's formulation with Sukarno's grandson Romy Soekarno and Hatta's daughter Halida Hatta.